-As part of the LLM in American Law degree program, you may pursue concentrations in three of the most important fields of global work: Intellectual Property, International Business Practice, and Tax.
+As part of the LLM in American Law degree program, you may pursue concentrations in three of the most important fields of global work: Intellectual Property & Information, International Business Practice, and Tax.

 What is a Concentration?